 Who Sets the Agenda?
 Diplomatic Capital and Small State Influence in the United Nations

-I argue that while material power is important in explaining some of international organization (IO) politics, individual diplomats play a crucial role as well.
+I argue that while material power is important in explaining some of IO politics, individual diplomats play a crucial role as well.
 States can influence the early stages of policymaking—when agendas are set and coalitions are built—with diplomatic capital, a form of social power developed through skilled representation.
-Diplomatic capital can be actively pursued, or can be an unintended consequence of resource constraints, which limit diplomatic rotation.
+Diplomatic capital can be actively pursued, or can be an unintended consequence of resource constraints on diplomatic rotation.
 Just as individual effectiveness matters in domestic legislatures, diplomat effectiveness matters in IOs.
 By cultivating diplomatic capital, small states can be more influential than their size would suggest.
-I argue that by focusing on the late stages of policymaking—particularly voting on final resolutions—previous studies have overestimated the influence of powerful states.
-However, in the early stages of policymaking, it is harder to leverage economic and military resources because in these less public contexts, target state compliance cannot be as readily monitored.
-These insights about the role of diplomacy, power, and agenda control challenge our understanding of the relative importance of power and diplomacy in IOs, and the extent to which small states influence international politics.
+I proposed three mechanisms by which diplomatic experience translates to capital: developing social networks, gaining substantive expertise over issues, and attaining mastery over institutional rules.